awsdocs/amazon-rds-user-guide/doc_source/CHAP_BestPractices.md

 ## Best Practices for Working with SQL Server<a name="CHAP_BestPractices.SQLServer"></a>

 Best practices for a Multi\-AZ deployment with a SQL Server DB instance include the following:
 + Use Amazon RDS DB events to monitor failovers\.
 For example, you can be notified by text message or email when a DB instance fails over\.
 For more information about Amazon RDS events, see [Using Amazon RDS Event Notification](USER_Events.md)\.
 + If your application caches DNS values, set time to live \(TTL\) to less than 30 seconds\.
 Setting TTL as so is a good practice in case there is a failover, where the IP address might change and the cached value might no longer be in service\.
 + We recommend that you *do not* enable the following modes because they turn off transaction logging, which is required for Multi\-AZ:
   + Simple recover mode
   + Offline mode
   + Read\-only mode
 + Test to determine how long it takes for your DB instance to failover\.
 Failover time can vary due to the type of database, the instance class, and the storage type you use\.
 You should also test your application's ability to continue working if a failover occurs\.
 + To shorten failover time, you should do the following:
   + Ensure that you have sufficient Provisioned IOPS allocated for your workload\.
 Inadequate I/O can lengthen failover times\.
 Database recovery requires I/O\.
   + Use smaller transactions\.
 Database recovery relies on transactions, so if you can break up large transactions into multiple smaller transactions, your failover time should be shorter\.
 + Take into consideration that during a failover, there will be elevated latencies\.
 As part of the failover process, Amazon RDS automatically replicates your data to a new standby instance\.
 This replication means that new data is being committed to two different DB instances, so there might be some latency until the standby DB instance has caught up to the new primary DB instance\.
 + Deploy your applications in all Availability Zones\.
 If an Availability Zone does go down, your applications in the other Availability Zones will still be available\.

-When working with a Multi\-AZ deployment of SQL Server, remember that Amazon RDS mirrors all SQL Server databases on your instance\.
-If you don't want particular databases to be mirrored, set up a separate DB instance that doesn't use Multi\-AZ for those databases\.
+When working with a Multi\-AZ deployment of SQL Server, remember that Amazon RDS creates replicas for all SQL Server databases on your instance\.
+If you don't want specific databases to have secondary replicas, set up a separate DB instance that doesn't use Multi\-AZ for those databases\.

 ## Working with DB Parameter Groups<a name="CHAP_BestPractices.DBParameterGroup"></a>

 We recommend that you try out DB parameter group changes on a test DB instance before applying parameter group changes to your production DB instances\.
 Improperly setting DB engine parameters in a DB parameter group can have unintended adverse effects, including degraded performance and system instability\.
 Always exercise caution when modifying DB engine parameters and back up your DB instance before modifying a DB parameter group\.

 For information about backing up your DB instance, see [Backing Up and Restoring Amazon RDS DB Instances](CHAP_CommonTasks.BackupRestore.md)\.

 ## Amazon RDS Best Practices Presentation Video<a name="CHAP_BestPractices.Presentation"></a>